graduateshotline logo

 The test was created to provide law schools an easy way to access the skills of candidates who are applying, ensuring that they will fit in at the law school despite their consistent or inconsistent GPAs.
 The importance of the examination creates a lot of general confusion regarding both the registration process and the actual act of taking the examination.

-What are the ID requirements for LSAT?
+What are the ID requirements for the LSAT?

 Candidates are supposed to use a governmental Photo ID that has the following information stated on it-